robie1373/phoneCodeOscillator/README.md

 You can hardcode your desired settings there.

---* hold the dit paddle closed while powering on the board.
+* hold the dit paddle closed while powering on the board.
 The reset button on the arduino works well for this.
 * Once you hear the code for "ok", release the dit paddle.
 * Tapping the dit paddle will raise the code speed by 1 wpm.
 Tapping the dah paddle will lower it by 1 wpm.
-* After 2 seconds without further input the board will move into normal mode.--
+* After 2 seconds without further input the board will move into normal mode.~~

 To configure sidetone __(26 Dec 2015 - Not yet implemented)__